SECTION 1

 SECTION 3

-So how are you supposed to bolt the magic crossmembers to the aluminum Main Tubes?
+So how are you supposed to bolt the magic I-beam crossmembers to the aluminum Main Tubes?
 That's also easy since you're a fabrication master.
 First of all, order up a pile of the brackets from SendCutSend.com that we so kindly designed just for you.
 These parts are to be cut and formed from 1/4" thick 5052 aluminum plate.
 Here's a link to the CAD file for those:

-WELD-ON BRACKET CAD FILE
+WELD-ON BRACKET CAD FILE FOR 4" TALL, 3" WIDE I-BEAMS LISTED ABOVE

 SECTION 4